all-of-us/raw-data-repository/README.md

   		`OTHER_RACE`, `PREFER_NOT_TO_SAY`

-The following fields have code values defined in the [codebook]( https://docs.google.com/spreadsheets/d/1TNqJ1ekLFHF4vYA2SNCb-4NL8QgoJrfuJsxnUuXd-is/edit):
+The values for the following fields are defined in the [codebook]( https://docs.google.com/spreadsheets/d/1TNqJ1ekLFHF4vYA2SNCb-4NL8QgoJrfuJsxnUuXd-is/edit):

 * `state`